Hailey Baldwin Won't Become a Mom Any Time Soon

 The 22-year-old model, who famously—and unexpectedly—wed Justin Bieber two months after he popped the question—doesn't have her eye on expanding the Bieber family just yet.

 According to Vogue Arabia, for which she posed as their December cover girl, Baldwin opened up about starting a family.
 "I love kids and I can't wait to have my own.
-I would say that now, that's a closer reality," she told the magazine.
-However, she also noted it won't be happening "any time soon."
+I would say now that's a closer reality, but definitely not anytime soon."

-Whenever that time comes, her pop star husband will be on board.
+Whenever that time does come, her pop star husband will be on board.
 After all, he's had a family on his brain for years already.

 "By 25 or 26, I want to see myself, like, married or start looking for a family.
 I want to be a young dad," the Grammy winner told WWD back in 2011.
 "I want to be able to have done what I wanted to do—to be successful, to do a movie or whatever.
 But if the time is right, I definitely want to be married by 25."
 With his 25th birthday approaching in March, the Biebs can check that goal off his bucket list.
 As for little ones, there's still plenty of time to address that goal.